-The Code of Conduct sets out how these principles relate to the stated values of The Star.
+The Code of Conduct sets out how these principles relate to the stated values of the Company.
 The guiding principles are:

 - We respect the community

 - We are diverse

 - We comply with the law

 - We are ethical

 - We are professional

-- We work safely.
+- · We work safely.

-The Board last approved an updated Code of Conduct in June 2021 to include new principles focussed on human rights and safer gambling and to build better connections between the Code of Conduct and other corporate policies.
-The Code of Conduct is reviewed biennially and the next review is scheduled to occur in FY2023.
+The Board last approved an updated Code of Conduct in April 2023 to include new principles focussed on human rights and safer gambling and to build better connections between the Code of Conduct and other corporate policies.
+The Code of Conduct is reviewed biennially and the next review is scheduled to occur in FY2025.